LiteLDev/LegacyScriptEngine/docs/apis/LanguageSupport.md

 > [!INFO]
 >
-> If you need to write plugins in compiled languages such as C++, Go, .NET, etc., please go to [Home](../zh-Hans) for other language documentation
+> If you need to write plugins in native languages such as C++, Go, Rust, etc., please go to [Home](https://levilamina.liteldev.com) for other language documentation

 ## JavaScript language support description